When a landlord calls, we have a unique opportunity to hear about their experiences and often their problems with tenant screening services.

 These questions are obviously relative to their credit information and can only be answered by the applicant/tenant.

-Because of this, the completion rate is less than 50% according to our own analytics.
+In the case of Smartmove, the completion rate is less than 50% according to our own analytics.

-This means that less than half of the people YOU pay in advance to have screened, will not follow through and complete the questionnaire; proving that most people will take the path of least resistance and find an apartment with an easy tenant screening process.
+This means that less than half of the people you try to screen, will not follow through and complete the questionnaire; proving that most people will take the path of least resistance and find an apartment with an easy tenant screening process.

 Not to say that these are always the best tenants, but I’m sure some good ones do slip through the cracks.